antony-scott/antony-scott.github.io/_posts/2025-08-13-zero-to-hero-in-imovie.markdown

 - Drag a style into the timeline above your clip.
 - Customise the text in the preview window.

+> 🗣️ _Useful for intros, lower thirds, or adding context to silent screen recordings._

 ### **6. Add Music or Voiceover (Optional)**
 - Click **Audio** to add background music.
 - Or hit the mic icon below the preview to record a quick voiceover.